spacebarchat/docs/docs/API/configuration.md

 ### Add own values to the Config

-The default Config is located in `/src/util/Config.ts` and exports a `interface DefaultOptions` and a `const DefaultOptions` object with reasonable default values.
+The default Config is located in [server-util `/src/util/Config.ts`](https://github.com/fosscord/fosscord-server-util/blob/master/src/util/Config.ts) and exports a `interface DefaultOptions` and a `const DefaultOptions` object with reasonable default values.

 To add your own values to the config, add the properties to the `interface` with corresponding types and add default values to `const DefaultOptions`.